Hax4us/Tmux-Bunch/README.md

-# TMUX-BUNCH v2.1 now replace with Tmux-Bunch v2.2
+# TMUX-BUNCH v2.2 now replaced with Tmux-Bunch v2.3
 Using this ....You can play with apks source codes and also you can bind payloads with any apk.

+# Changes in v2.3

+1.Add persistence backdoor script
+2.Autochecking for binder folder if not exist so tool will create

 # Changes in v2.2